MorganTheTechEthusiast/annita-website/CONTEXT.md

 ## Project Overview

-**Annita** isn’t your typical SaaS platform.
-It’s a digital powerhouse that seamlessly combines African authenticity with cutting-edge innovation.
+**Annita** isn't your typical SaaS platform.
+It's a digital powerhouse that seamlessly combines African authenticity with cutting-edge innovation.
 Our aim is to provide an electrifying experience that transforms shopping, connecting, and thriving into something truly extraordinary. 🔥

 ---

 ## Vision: Africa Without Borders 🌍

-Our mission is to shatter limitations and build a digital universe where Africa’s talents, products, and voices aren’t just heard—they **ROAR**.
+Our mission is to shatter limitations and build a digital universe where Africa's talents, products, and voices aren't just heard—they **ROAR**.
 By empowering users with global opportunities, Annita celebrates the rich diversity and dynamic energy of African life.

 ---